Red-crowned crane: History

-Research History
+Research history

 The red-crowned crane is easily recognizable due to its large size and distinct coloring.
 Human knowledge about this species has accumulated over a long period.
 Local chronicles in China contain continuous records of it, and cranes were kept in captivity as pets from early times, particularly during the Tang Dynasties and Song Dynasties.
 Today, captive red-crowned cranes are kept for ornamental purposes in many locations.

-Since the 1980s, dedicated research on red-crownd cranes has been conducted, yiellding significant insights into their distribution, breeding grounds, wintering habitats, ecology, behavior and migration patterns.
-Techniques for artificial breeding and artificail insemination are now well-established.
+Since the 1980s, dedicated research on red-crowned cranes has been conducted, yielding significant insights into their distribution, breeding grounds, wintering habitats, ecology, behavior and migration patterns.
+Techniques for artificial breeding and artificial insemination are now well-established.
 Following environment studies and satellite tracking technology in the 1990s, the cranes migration routes have been clearly mapped.

 Conservation in history

 In the 19th century, the red-crowned crane was revered as the god of the wetland | 湿原の神 (サロルンカムイ, Sarurun Kamuy) by the Ainu people of Hokkaido.
 As a large wading bird occupying a high position in the wetland food chain, it served as a keystone species for wetland biodiversity.

-In the 1960s, hunam activities in Northest China and the Far East led to habitat destruction for red-crowned cranes.
-Reclamation projects not only seized original habitats but also servered interconnected waterways.
-Compounding this, the Far East has expereienced a pronounced trend toward ardification in recent years, causing severe reductions in wetland areas.
-Pollution introduced by human activities further threatens the cranes' survival.
-Moreover, land-clearing practices like slash-and-burn farming severely damage nesting materials and cover, narrowing their distribution range.
+In the 1960s, human activities in Northeast China and the Far East led to habitat destruction for red-crowned cranes.
+Reclamation projects not only seized original habitats but also severed interconnected waterways.
+Compounding this, the Far East has experienced a pronounced trend toward aridification in recent years, causing severe reductions in wetland areas.
+Pollution introduced by human activities further threatened the cranes' survival.
+Moreover, land-clearing practices like slash-and-burn farming severely damaged nesting materials and cover, narrowing their distribution range.

-During the 1980s, economic development in East Asia created a specific demand for crane feather and livers, making hunting inevitable.
+During the 1980s, economic development in East Asia created a specific demand for crane feathers and livers, making hunting inevitable.
 Although direct hunting has become rare in recent years due to conservation regulations, poisoning used to hunt other waterfowl has become a major cause of death for red-crowned cranes.

-Currently, the red-crowned crane is a Class I protected animal in China listed as Engangered in the IUCN Red List, and included in Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flore (CITES).
+Currently, the red-crowned crane is a Class I protected animal in China listed as Endangered in the IUCN Red List, and included in Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flore (CITES).
 By the end of 1999, China had established 33 nature reserves primarily dedicated to protecting the red-crowned crane and its habitats, covering a total area of approximately 3,099,000 hectares.
 Key reserves include the Three Rivers, Xingkai Lake, Zhalong, Momoge, Xianghai, Horqin, Shuangtai River Estuary, Yellow River Delta, Beidaihe, and Yancheng nature reserves.

 Japan designated the red-crowned crane and its breeding grounds as Natural Monuments in 1935.
 In 1952, the Kushiro Red-Crowned Cranes were designated as Special Natural Monuments.
-By 1967, red-crowned cranes across all regions of Japan were designated as Special Natual Monuments.
+By 1967, red-crowned cranes across all regions of Japan were designated as Special Natural Monuments.
 In 1993, the species was further designated as a Rare Wild Animal and Plant Species.